 Christopher Lundgren is the Social Science Dept. Chair and AP U.S. Government & Politics and Economics teacher at KIPP Nashville Collegiate High School.
 A classroom teacher for 16 years, including six with APGov, Christopher has taught five different AP courses and history-focused resource classes for students who need additional support.
 He taught for eight years at private schools and is completing his eighth year at Collegiate, a charter school whose mission is to create a path to college for Nashville’s students of color.

-Christopher has served the College Board as APGov Mentor and Consultant and as an exam reader since 2018.
-In 2020, he was part of a two-person team that wrote daily APGov lesson plans for the KIPP Foundation’s AP for All initiative, which is used by KIPP teachers throughout the country.
+Christopher has served the College Board as an APGov Mentor and Consultant and as an exam reader since 2018.
+In 2020, he was part of a two-person team that wrote daily APGov lesson plans for the KIPP Foundation’s AP for All initiative, which KIPP teachers use throughout the country.
 The following year, he revised those lessons to reflect best practices for culturally responsive teaching of the APGov curriculum.
 In addition, Christopher trained KIPP APGov teachers from across the country in effective virtual instruction during online learning and serves as an instructional coach at Collegiate, helping social science teachers improve classroom management and their student’s academic achievement.
 He has written assessment materials for several social science courses, including APGov, for Albert.io, a test-practice website.

 Maria Schmidt Portrait PhotographU.S.
 Government: Dr. Maria Schmidt

 Dr. Schmidt has served as a Reader, Table Leader, and Question Leader at the annual scoring of the AP US Government and Politics examination and currently serves as a consultant for the College Board, leading AP workshops and summer institutes throughout the United States.
-She has authored teacher’s guides for the teaching of the AP US Government and Politics course and has reviewed and edited AP US Government and Politics test preparation materials for various publishers.
+She has authored teacher’s guides for teaching the AP US Government and Politics course.
+She has reviewed and edited AP US Government and Politics test preparation materials for various publishers.
 Over the past several years, she has worked with college textbook publishers in developing AP US Government and Politics teaching ancillaries for use with their U. S. Government and Politics textbooks.

 Scott Horton Portrait PhotographU.S.
 History: Scott Horton